 Measurement of economic consumer behavior will continue to center on studies of revealed market behavior, with traditional consumer expenditure surveys augmented by electronic tracking of consumer purchases through scanner data, high frequency sampling through internet panels, and increasing exploitation of natural experiments.
-These measurements will be supplemented by conjoint analysis studies of choice behavior in hypothetical markets, and a great deal more data from microeconomic surveys, experimental economics, marketing science, and cognitive psychology.
+These measurements will be supplemented by analysis of stated choices in hypothetical markets, and a great deal more data from microeconomic surveys, experimental economics, marketing science, and cognitive psychology.
 Perhaps the most interesting and challenging new measurements come from fields not commonly allied with economics, sociology, anthropology, evolutionary and cellular biology, and neurology.
-I will give an overview of this research, starting with more traditional experiments in cognitive psychology, then measurements and experiments in sociology and anthropology, and concluding with findings and experiments in biology and neurology.
+I will give an overview of this research, starting with more traditional psychological measurements and experiments in cognitive psychology, then measurements and experiments in sociology and anthropology, and concluding with findings and experiments in biology and neurology.